ebchang/Data-Mining--Politics/README.md

 # Description
-This is a repo that demonstrates three algorithms in use to analyze a political data.
+This is a repo that demonstrates three algorithms in use to analyze political data.
   - Apriori
   - Decision Trees
   - Naive bayes